 Let’s break down whose these pesky, shape-shifting aliens are.

-2019’s Captain Marvel movie will include several firsts for the MCU, like being set in the ’90s and featuring a two-eyed Nick Fury.
-Perhaps the most notable new development, however, is the inclusion of the Skrulls as the main villains of the film.
-One Avenger against an entire cosmic empire?
-We like those odds.
+The Captain Marvel movie will include several firsts for the MCU, like being set in the ’90s and featuring a two-eyed Nick Fury.
+Perhaps the most notable new development, however, is the inclusion of the Skrulls in the film.
+And they’ll be led by Ben Mendelsohn, no less!

 The Skrulls Explained: The Basics

 The Skrulls rank among the most powerful and widespread empires in the Marvel Universe.
 Because of their militaristic nature and obsession with racial purity, they tend to always be at war with one enemy or another.
 At the height of its power, the Skrull empire included numerous worlds and countless billions of members.
 Their stock has fallen somewhat in recent years, but they remain a force to be reckoned with in the galaxy.